entigolabs/entigo-infralib-agent/README.md

 ### Auto approval logic

-Each step can be configured how it automatically aproves infrastructure changes for the agents "run" and "update" commands.
+Each step can be configured how it automatically approves infrastructure changes for the agent's `run` and `update` commands.
 To decide when to auto approve changes.
 If the planning stage of a step finds no changes, then the pipeline apply stage will be skipped.
 If only one of the `manual_approve_*` properties is set for a step, then the other property uses the default value.
-Possible values for the manual_approve_run and manual_approve_update are:
+Possible values for the `manual_approve_run` and `manual_approve_update` are:
-* always - will ask for user manual approval when resources are added, changed or removed.
+* `always` - will ask for user manual approval when resources are added, changed or removed.
-* changes - will ask for user manual approval when resources are changed or removed. (default for manual_approve_run).
+* `changes` - will ask for user manual approval when resources are changed or removed. (default for `manual_approve_run`).
-* removes - will ask for user manual approval when resources are removed (default for manual_approve_update).
+* `removes` - will ask for user manual approval when resources are removed (default for `manual_approve_update`).
-* never - will never ask for manual approval.
-(DANGEROUS!)
+* `never` - will never ask for manual approval. (**DANGEROUS!**)
-* reject - stop the pipeline instead of approving, marks the step as failed.
+* `reject` - stop the pipeline instead of approving, marks the step as failed.
 This can be used to generate plan files without applying them.

-Step property `approve` is deprecated and replaced by `manual_approve_run` and `manual_approve_update`.
+Step property `approve` has been deprecated and replaced by `manual_approve_run` and `manual_approve_update`.
 If none of those fields is set then `approve` will be used with default `always` value for backwards compatibility.

 When using the `approve` property, auto approve type is only considered when resources will be changed.
 Adding resources doesn't require manual approval.
 Destroying resources always requires manual approval, except when using type `force`.
 Approve `always` means that manual approval is required, `never` means that agent approves automatically.
 Types `major` and `minor` require manual approval only when any of the step modules has a major or minor semver version change.
 Modules with external source require manual approval.